merchantdanish/mcp-aget-ai/examples/usecases/mcp_financial_analyzer/README.md

 The program will:
 1. Use Google Search to find current stock price and financial data
+2. Verify the completeness of the data before proceeding
+3. Collect additional information for any missing data points
-2. Analyze the company's performance and recent news
+4. Analyze the financial data and generate a professional report
-3. Generate a comprehensive report in the `company_reports` directory
+5. Save the report to the `company_reports` directory

 ## How It Works

-The financial analyzer demonstrates the power of multi-agent orchestration:
+The financial analyzer uses a smart verification process instead of blind retries:

-1. **Finder Agent**: Uses Google Search to gather real-time financial data
+1. **Finder Agent**: Uses Google Search to gather financial data with precise instructions
+2. **Verifier Agent**: Checks if the data is complete and flags specific missing information
+3. **Targeted Improvement**: Collects additional data only for the missing items
-2. **Analyst Agent**: Evaluates the financial metrics and identifies key trends
+4. **Analyst Agent**: Evaluates the financial metrics and identifies key trends
-3. **Report Writer Agent**: Compiles findings into a well-structured markdown report
+5. **Report Writer**: Compiles findings into a well-structured markdown report

-The orchestrator coordinates these agents, handling the workflow and error recovery.
+This approach ensures high-quality reports by focusing on data completeness rather than simply retrying on failure.

 ## Customizing the Analysis

 You can modify the agent instructions in `main.py` to focus on different aspects of financial analysis:

-- Change search queries to target specific financial metrics
+- Add specific financial metrics to the finder agent instructions
-- Adjust analysis criteria for different industries
+- Change the verification criteria in the verifier agent
-- Customize the report format and content focus
+- Customize the report format and content in the writer agent

 ## Deploy your MCP Agent app